rock-core/tools-pocolog2msgpack/README.md

 ```

 Vectors or arrays will usually not be unravelled automatically even if they
 have the same size in each sample.
-You have to whitelist them manually, e.g.
+You have to whitelist them manually, e.g.,

 ```python
 pocolog2msgpack.object2relational(